Problem 11-99 |

 Lowest number of particles: HF

-a) Same number of particles. as 0.040 m C6H12O6: Na3PO4 and KCl
+a) Same number of particles as 0.040 m = C6H12O6: Na3PO4 and KCl

-b) highest vapor pressure = least particles: HF
+b) highest vapor pressure = least particles: HF (not for SN2)

 c) largest ΔTf = Most particles: Na3PO4